t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge-computing.md

 ### Smart Factory

 As part of the 4th industrial revolution, smart factories run real-time processes based on IT technologies such as artificial intelligence and big data.
 In a smart factory, even a very small environmental change can lead to a situation in which production efficiency decreases or product quality problems occur.
-Therefore, simple but time sensitive processing can be performed at the edge: for example, control temperature and humidity in the factory, and manage machines operation based on real-time collection of operational status of each machine.
+Therefore, simple but time sensitive processing can be performed at the edge: for example, controlling temperature and humidity in the factory, or operating machines based on real-time collection of operational status of each machine.
 On the other hand, data requiring highly precise analysis, such as machine lifecycle management or accident risk prediction, can be transferred to a central data center for processing.

 The use of edge computing in a smart factory can reduce the cost of network and storage resources by reducing the communication load to the central data center or server.
 It is also possible to improve process efficiency and facility asset productivity through real-time prediction of facility failure, and to reduce the cost of failure through preliminary measures.
 In the existing manufacturing field, production facilities are manually run according to a program entered in advance, but edge computing in a smart factory enables tailoring solutions by analyzing data at each production facility and machine level.